ThomasMBury/personal-website-hugo/content/home/publications.md

     exclude_future: false
     exclude_past: false
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 10
   # Choose how many pages you would like to offset by
+  # Useful if you wish to show the first item in the Featured widget
   offset: 0
-  # Page order: descending (desc) or ascending (asc) date.
-  order: desc
+  # Field to sort by, such as Date or Title
+  sort_by: 'Date'
+  sort_ascending: false
 design:
-  # Choose a view for the listings:
+  # Choose a listing view
-  view: citation
+  view: compact
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
   columns: '2'

 ---